 If you are facing a difficult divorce, and/or child custody or child support issues, you need a family law attorney with an outstanding track record.

 Many people come to our office asking the question; “what is the difference between child custody and visitation?”
 Below we have explained the difference between custody and visitation in Utah.

-Simply put, child custody refers to the fact that every child needs a suitable parental figure to be responsible for helping them learn, grow, and make decisions on the daily basis.
+Simply put, child custody refers to the fact that every child needs a suitable parental figure to be responsible for helping them learn, grow, and make decisions on a daily basis.
 Ideally, when a family is together and thriving, custody essentially belongs to neither parent as both are active members of the child’s life.
-On the flip side, when the parents split up or were never living in the same house, to begin with, they typically need to go to family court to let the judge decide which one of them is more suited to take on the role of custodial parent, most of the time.
+On the flip side, when the parents split up or were never living in the same house, to begin with, they typically need to go to family court to let the judge decide which one of them is more suited to take on the role of the custodial parent, most of the time.

 On the flip side, visitation is a term to describe time spent with non-custodial parents.
 Ideally, the time will be divided fairly equally between the parents.
 However, in the case in which one parent is considered to be irresponsible, does not have the time or resources, or even if they live too far away, they may have to spend considerably less time with the non-custodial parent.
 Furthermore, circumstances and family dynamics tend to change over time.
 So, especially in cases in which the child or children are very young when the custody case is originally heard, the family may need to return for child custody modifications.